Let’s be less bad

 To be less bad is to apologize when we are wrong.

 Let us love fully.
 Especially when it’s not easy because it requires effort, maturity, and courage.
-To love is to help others, educate oneself, cultivate and apply intellectual rigor and emotional intelligence to everything in life.
+To love is to help others, educate oneself, cultivate, and apply intellectual rigor and emotional intelligence to everything in life.
 Listening more, talking less.
 Seeking to understand, to find better answers and solutions.
-Loving is giving, and it makes us less bad.
+Loving is giving, and it makes us better.
 Loving without imposing makes us better.

-Having in excess is when in order to have, others must lack.
+Having excess is when, in order to have, others must lack.

 Having isn’t bad.
 If you have by helping others, that’s less bad.

-Giving to those who ask is to be less bad.
+Giving to those who ask is being less bad.
 Giving without being asked is better.

 Believing and knowing are not the same.